SCLW/Circuitry-Based-Sound/readme.md

 ### CD4015

-CD4015 IC consists of two four stage shift registers...
+CD4015 IC consists of two four stage shift registers.
 Reset function can be enabled through a high level at reset pin.
 Otherwise a low level should be present at the reset pin for continuous operation.

 *Applications:*